mjul/free-monad-interpreter-for-pascal/README.md

 The translation from AST to printing language is done by a recursive function that is a good example of the continuation passing style (CPS) that is also used in the Free Monad interpreter.
 Interestingly, CPS allows us to build data structures such as lists and trees top down even though the data structures must be constructed bottom up.

 It is defined in [`src/interpreters/pretty_printer.rs`](src/intepreters/pretty_printer.rs).

+## Rust is not the Ideal Language for Free Monads
+Lacking the `do` syntax or a `|>` operator in Rust, the composability of the Free Monad is not as nice as in Haskell or F#.
+It could probably be improved with some `and_then` functions to chain the steps and align them vertically albeit a bit more verbosely.

 # Compiler Front-End